This article is for:

 - Open the XBRL Generation History panel on the right.

-- Click the drop-down menu and select Create XBRL Blackline.
+- On the generation you want to compare, click the drop-down menu and select Create XBRL Blackline.

-- Select the options you want to include:
+- Name the blackline and add any remarks you want to include.

 - Include fact values to see the text or number a fact is applied to.

 - Only show changes to see only those facts that had details changed.
 Otherwise, the blackline will list all facts for your document.

 - Click Create.
 The blackline will open in a new browser tab.

 After the blackline is generated, you can return to the blackline from the XBRL Blacklines tab from XBRL Generations.